-Action # Title Description Total Funds Contributing 01.01 Class-size Reduction 01.01: Staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students.
-(4.01 FTE @ \$99,829 / FTE) \$400,060.00 Yes 01.02 Instructional Materials 01.02: Purchase additional materials for classrooms instruction including paper based materials and computer based services The focus will be on purchasing new CASS-aligned curriculum that can be used in the current COVID environment, but also be used effectively in a traditional setting to facilitate learning when the transition to in-person instruction is made. \$18,013.00 No 01.03 RTI / ASES Program Coordinator 01.03: Staff a Program Coordinator position that will run the: EL Program, RTI program, Assessment Program, ASES program.
+Action # Title Description Total Funds Contributing 01.01 Class-size Reduction 01.01: Continue to staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students.
+(6.01 FTE @ \$103,821 / FTE) \$623,837.00 Yes 01.02 Instructional Materials 01.02: Purchase additional materials for classrooms instruction including: ancillary materials in core subjects, paper based materials and computer based services. \$28,665.00 No 01.03 RTI / ASES Program Coordinator 01.03: Staff a Program Coordinator position that will run the: EL Program, RTI program, Assessment Program, ASES program.
 This position will be the district lead on intervening with Pupil learning loss at the K-8 level.
-(1 FTE @ \$99,829 / FTE) \$99,829.00 Yes 01.04 Professional Development 01.04: Provide PD for teachers and paraprofessionals on some of the following: MTSS, PBIS, ELD Standards, EL Redesignation, ELPAC The MTSS components of this action shall focus in strategies that can be employed in both a distance learning environment and can also be used during in person instruction.
-(PD Plan) \$10,840.00 No 01.05 College Career Ready at the H.S.
-01.05: Provide a path for students to acquire CCR skills at the H.S. including more opportunities for college prep courses or instruction at the H. S. (licenses to online college prep courses, equipment for career tech classes) \$10,000.00 No
+(1 FTE @ \$103,821 / FTE) \$103,821.00 Yes 01.04 Professional Development 01.04: Provide PD for teachers and paraprofessionals on some of the following: MTSS, SEL, ELD Standards, EL Redesignation, ELPAC and data analysis.
+(PD Plan) \$10,290.00 No

-01.06 In-School and After-School CCR Enrichment 01.06: Continue the enriched in-school and after-school CCR programs at the E.S. (i.e. school visual and performing arts, digital media, assemblies, local artists etc.) \$0.00 No 01.07 Writing Program PD 01.07: Provide teachers PD to assist in developing a better writing program throughout the district that uses consistent norms across grade levels and across subjects. \$0.00 No 01.08 Instructional Support Positions 01.08: Staff all appropriate instructional support positions including the library/media technician.
-(2.63 FTE @ \$41,104 / FTE) \$108,561.00 No 01.09 Special Education Consortium 01.09: Contract with SBCEO for special education services including 2 special ed teachers and 5 special ed instructional aides.
-(SEP) \$330,720.00 No 01.10 Special Ed Services 01.10: Provide special education services such as: speech / language therapy, psychologist counseling, physical / occupational therapy and orientation and mobility and assistive technology services, to all students who qualify.
-(SEP) \$15,000.00 No
+01.05 College Career Ready at the H.S.
+01.05: Provide a path for students to acquire CCR skills at the H.S. including more opportunities for college prep courses or instruction at the H. S. (licenses to online college prep courses, Odyssey, equipment for career tech classes) \$10,000.00 No 01.06 In-School and After-School CCR Enrichment 01.06: Continue the enriched in-school and after-school CCR programs at the E.S. (i.e. school visual and performing arts, digital media, assemblies, local artists etc.) \$0.00 No 01.07 Writing Program PD 01.07: Provide teachers PD to assist in developing a better writing program throughout the district that uses consistent norms across grade levels and across subjects.
+(This action was discontinued. for the 2023-2024 LCAP) \$0.00 No 01.08 Instructional Support Positions 01.08: Staff all appropriate instructional support positions including the library/media technician. \$107,590.00 No 01.09 Special Education Consortium 01.09: Contract with SBCEO for special education services including 2 special ed teachers and 5 special ed instructional aides.
+(SEP) \$343,948.00 No 01.10 Special Ed Services 01.10: Provide special education services through the SBCEO contract such as: speech / language therapy, psychologist counseling, physical / occupational therapy and orientation and mobility and assistive technology services, to all students who qualify.
+(SEP) \$15,000.00 No 01.11 MTSS (Academic) 01.11: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive academic, behavioral, and social emotional interventions.
+The academic interventions will include both ELA and Math and will comply with SBE time recommendations. \$1,000.00 No

-Goal Analysis for 2021-22
+Goal Analysis for 2022-23